Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 the lowland areas that surround them, so they may be covered in ice sheets (described below).

-**Stealth and Detection in Mountains:** As a guideline, the maximum distance in mountain terrain at which a Spot check for detecting the nearby presence of others can succeed is 4d10×10 feet.
+### Stealth and Detection in Mountains
+As a guideline, the maximum
+distance in mountain terrain at which a Spot check for detecting the nearby presence of others can succeed is 4d10×10 feet.
 Certain peaks and ridgelines afford much better vantage points, of course, and twisting